Don Martina: Early life and career

-First term as Prime Minister
+First term as prime minister

 At the 1979 general Netherlands Antilles elections Martina's Partido MAN became the largest party.
-Martina subsequently became Prime Minister.
+He personally obtained 25,849 votes, a record which had not been surpassed as of 2024.
+Martina subsequently became prime minister.
 He formed a coalition with the Aruban Movimiento Electoral di Pueblo (MEP), Bonaire Patriotic Union.
 In December 1979 or 1980 the Democratic Party of Curaçao also joined.

 In 1981 talks started on the political future of Aruba.
 In a round table conference consisting of 65 delegates, the Netherlands Antilles, its six islands, and the Netherlands held discussions.
 Martina and Dutch Minister Fons van der Stee alternated the chairmanship of the meetings.
 With negotiations between the Netherlands Antilles, the Netherlands and Aruba not going well the Aruban MEP left the coalition, after MEP-ministers declared possible oil revenues near the islands solely for Aruba.
 Martina kept the parliamentary majority as the Democratic Party Sint Maarten joined his coalition.
 In 1982 a member of the Democratic Party of Sint Maarten withdrew support for the government.
 In June 1982 new general elections were held to solve the impasse.
 It took until October for Martina to form a new government.

 In June 1983 a solution was found to Aruba's wishes for independence, Aruba would obtain a status aparte per 1986, becoming a constituent country within the Kingdom of the Netherlands.
 It would be allowed to become independent in 1996.
 The coalition broke in June 1984 when several MAN deputies, including Speaker of the Estates, Roy Markes, left the party and withdrew support of the coalition.
-This led to Maria Liberia Peters of the National People's Party taking over as Prime Minister.
+This led to Maria Liberia Peters of the National People's Party taking over as prime minister.

-Second term as Prime Minister
+Second term as prime minister

-For the subsequent 1985 general Netherlands Antilles elections the Partido MAN under Martina campaigned against the crisistax of 10% on income which had been installed by Liberia Peters.
+For the subsequent 1985 general Netherlands Antilles elections the Partido MAN under Martina campaigned against the crisis tax of 10% on income which had been installed by Liberia Peters.
 It furthermore opposed several measures regarding the split of Aruba and the Netherlands Antilles, such as a cooperation agreement and the dividing norm of gold and currency.
 The Partido MAN was less successful than at the 1979 elections.
-Nonetheless Martina managed to become Prime Minister again after Liberia Peters failed to form a government.
+Nonetheless Martina managed to become prime minister again after Liberia Peters failed to form a government.

 In 1986 and 1987 the economic situation of the Netherlands Antilles worsened with the departure of Aruba and diminished revenue from the petroleum and financial services industries.
 Martina's government subsequently implemented austerity measures.
 In 1986, Claude Wathey of Sint Maarten desired a status aparte similar to Aruba or independence for his island.
 In 1989 Martina declared his support for a reform of the Netherlands Antilles, with less strong ties between the remaining five islands.

 This time his government fell in March 1988, after losing support of the Democratic Party of Sint Maarten and the Party Workers' Liberation Front 30 May (FOL).
 Martina was once again succeeded by Liberia Peters.